 A compliant accounting system for a cannabis business requires as part of its foundation a detailed, often highly customized chart of accounts.
 A chart of accounts contains detailed accounts based on specific products, expenses and inventory types.
 A cannabis cultivator requires a different chart of accounts from a cannabis processor, just as one cultivator’s accounts are often different than another cultivator’s, based on their individual processes.
 A compliant chart of accounts should be designed from the beginning of the business’s life cycle.
 This ensures transactions are recorded to the proper detail accounts and the correct methodology is in place from the start.

-For a cannabis business, a compliant accounting system also requires considering both the effects of federal and state laws and regulations.
+For a cannabis business, a compliant accounting system also requires considering the effects of federal and state laws and regulations.
 Foremost, this includes cost accounting and details required for compliance with Internal Revenue Code Section 280E, enacted by congress in 1982.
 IRC §280E states that businesses operating in controlled substances, which currently includes marijuana, may not deduct business expenses.
 This was later amended to allow for “cost of goods sold” to be deducted from revenues received in effectively determining federal taxable income.

 In order for a marijuana business to have an IRC §280E compliant accounting system, the chart of accounts should specifically include for all costs that are accounted into inventory, and then ultimately into cost of goods sold.

-As part of the set up process, the business owner should also discuss with their CPA appropriate cost allocation methods for shared expenses.
+As part of the set up process, the business owner should also discuss with their CPA appropriate cost allocation methods.
+Cost allocation is necessary for shared expenses.
 For example, a cultivator may have various rooms throughout their facility for different plant batches, drying or curing activities, office space, and storage.
 Or, a processing facility may have kitchen, oil making, packaging and cold storage areas that each need to be accounted for independently.
 Shared expenses need to be allocated properly to each of these areas (think rent or electricity), as part of 280E cost accounting.
 A compliant accounting system should contain allocation procedures, support and a thorough documentation process that is consistently maintained.